-Barely 65 KMs from Mandi, lies the valley of Tirthan river.
-Although not as popular as Manali, Kullu or Kasol, it has it’s own charms which are hard to find elsewhere.
-It is a relatively lesser explored destination and offers some solitude and peace.
-Something we city dwellers badly need.
+Tirthan valley may not be as popular as Shimla or Manali, but it has it’s own charms which are hard to find elsewhere.
+Peace, tranquility, treks and Trouts!
+Barely 65 KMs from Mandi, it is a relatively lesser explored destination and thus, less crowded.

 Like I mentioned, it is often hard to find peace and solitude in our crowded cities.
 The obvious choice then, for folks looking for some peace, up north, are the Himalayas.
 But, not everyone is ready to leave the worldly pleasures behind completely to attain this nirvana.
-We often desire this peace for the “long weekends” only to return to our chaotic lives on Mondays.
 Tirthan valley offers a perfect mix of modern comforts in a peaceful, serene natural setting.

 Being in the buffer zone of a World Heritage Site – The Great Himalayan National Park has ensured it is not run over by commercial interests and still has limited stay options in handful of the villages.
 Gushaini, Nagini, Ropa are some of the prominent places in this valley.